gil2rok/drghmc/README.md

 We propose the delayed rejection generalized Hamiltonian Monte Carlo (DR-G-HMC) algorithm to simulatenously solve two problems in Markov chain Monte Carlo sampling for Bayesian inference:

-- **Multiscale densities**: DR-G-HMC can sample from densities with varying curvature (multiscale) with dynamic step size selection enabled by making multiple proposal attempts with decreasing step sizes in a single sampling iteration.
+- **Multiscale densities**: DR-G-HMC can sample from densities with varying curvature (multiscale) with dynamic step size selection, enabled by making multiple proposal attempts with decreasing step sizes in a single sampling iteration.
-- **Inefficient G-HMC**: DR-G-HMC replaces rejections with additional proposal attempts, thereby avoiding inefficient backtracking that plagues the generalized HMC sampler (G-HMC) upon encountering a rejection.
+- **Inefficient G-HMC**: DR-G-HMC replaces rejections with additional proposal attempts, thereby avoiding inefficient backtracking that plagues the generalized HMC algorithm (G-HMC) upon encountering a rejection.

-Experiments demonstrate that DR-G-HMC can indeed (1) sample from multiscale densities and (2) resolve the inefficiencies of G-HMC while (3) maintaining competitiveness with state of the art samplers (NUTS) on non-multiscale densities.
+Extensive emperical experiments demonstrate that DR-G-HMC can indeed (1) sample from multiscale densities and (2) resolve the inefficiencies of G-HMC while (3) maintaining competitiveness with state of the art samplers (NUTS) on non-multiscale densities.

 ## Installation :wrench: